s-cunningham/s-cunningham/README.md

 - 👋 Hi, I’m @s-cunningham
 - Currently a postdoctoral associate at Mississippi State University.
 Work focused on cattle behavior and movement 🐄
+- I like population models and animal movement/behavior.

 <!---